Information and guidance on which type of VISA will be required for the Summer School.

 Do I need Immigration permission to study at the Warwick Summer School?

 To check whether or not you need immigration permission to study at our Summer School please visit the UK Visas and Immigration website as immigration (visa) regulations change very often.
 Even if you think you may not need immigration permission, we strongly advise you to look through Warwick’s Immigration Service for information and advice.

 What type of immigration permission do I need?

-Almost all of our students for the Summer School apply for a Short Term Student visa as this is the most appropriate.
+Almost all of our students at the Summer School apply for a Short Term Study visa as this is the most appropriate.
 You will need a visa invitation letter from us to support your application and to prove your acceptance on the Summer School.

-You should apply to the Warwick Summer School as early as possible as the visa process can often take time.
+You should pay tuition fees to the Warwick Summer School as early as possible to ensure you leave plenty of time for the visa process.
 In some cases you may want to apply for a different visa depeneding on your circumstances i.e. teachers.
 If you think you may need a different visa - get in touch.

 Where do I apply?